ddeville/spillo-sharing-sdk/README.md

 After pasting the plugin in the PlugIns directory, you will have to relaunch Spillo for it to load the plugin.

+### Example

+A very simple project is included as an example.
+It builds a sharing plugin to open an item in the default browser.
+It is exactly the same that ships in Spillo.
+This plugin doesn’t require authentication but it gives you a good idea of what a plugin looks like nonetheless.

 ### Troubleshooting

 While working on the plugin, it might be helpful setting a special user default that will report errors while loading the plugin.